zhandao/zero-rails_openapi/README.md

   apis_set desc = '', external_doc_url = '', &block
   # usage
   apis_set 'ExamplesController\'s APIs' do
-    # DSL for define components
+    # DSL for defining components
   end
   ```
-  desc and external_doc_url will be output to the tags[the current tag] (tag defaults to controller_name ), but are optional,
+  desc and external_doc_url will be output to the tags[the current tag] (tag defaults to controller_name ), but are optional.
   the focus is on the block, the DSL methods in the block will generate components.

 - `open_api_set` [Optional]